spyoungtech/helldivers2-macros/README.md

 # Define a hotkey that can be used to stop the program
 # By default, bound to Windows key + Q
 exit_hotkey = "#q"

+# The time in between key UP/DOWN events when inputting macros.
+# Lowering this value will make inputs faster, but may cause inputs to be dropped.
+key_delay = 0.1

+# If you have AutoHotkey in a non-default location, you may specify it by uncommenting this line:
+# autohotkey_executable_path = "C:\Path\To\AutoHotkey64.exe"

+# You can explicitly specify the version of AutoHotkey.
+Usually, this is not necessary.
+# autohotkey_version = ""